Isaiah 64 - Outline of Isaiah (Book Notes menu page)

 In lovingkindness, the LORD has long refrained Himself, waiting for Israel to seek Him (Hos 5:15).

-In the two remaining chapters of Isaiah, the LORD answers their question.
+In the two remaining chapters of Isaiah, the LORD answers the question (v.12) and the petition (v.1) of Israel's believing remnant.

 Click here to continue the study in Isaiah 65